Yelp/paasta/docs/source/yelpsoa_configs.rst

   *  ``healthcheck_max_consecutive_failures``: Marathon will kill the current task if this many healthchecks fail consecutively.
 Defaults to 6 attempts.

 Many of these keys are passed directly to Marathon.
 Their docs aren't super clear about all these but start there: https://mesosphere.github.io/marathon/docs/rest-api.html

-Each instance MAY configure overrides for monitoring parameters that will take precidence over what is in ``monitoring.yaml``.
-These are things like ``team``, ``page``, etc. See the `monitoring.yaml`_ section for a list of valid monitoring keys and values.

 Notes:

 .. [#note] The Marathon docs and the Docker docs are inconsistent in their explanation of args/cmd:

     The `Marathon docs <https://mesosphere.github.io/marathon/docs/rest-api.html#post-/v2/apps>`_ state that it is invalid to supply both cmd and args in the same app.

     The `Docker docs <https://docs.docker.com/reference/builder/#entrypoint>`_ do not state that it's incorrect to specify both args and cmd.
 Furthermore, they state that "Command line arguments to docker run <image> will be appended after all elements in an exec form ENTRYPOINT, and will override all elements specified using CMD" which implies that both cmd and args can be provided, but cmd will be silently ignored.

     To avoid issues resulting from this discrepancy, we abide by the stricter requirements from Marathon and check that no more than one of cmd and args is specified.
 If both are specified, an exception is thrown with an explanation of the problem, and the program terminates.

 chronos-[clustername].yaml